xcaeser/zig-dotenv/README.md

 - Load environment variables from `.env` files
 - Type-safe access to environment variables via enums
-- Set environment variables in the current process (not just the child proces) - uses C standard library functions
+- Set environment variables in the current process (not just the child process) - uses C standard library functions
 - Parse and manage environment variables with a clean API

 ## Installation